 If you’re stuck at home, continued learning can be a challenge.
 If you have questions about how to get started with robotics, drop a comment below.

 For those of you learning at home for a long time, Learn Robotics is available to help!
-We offer remote robotics coaching for students and adults looking to improve their technical skills.
+We offer remote robotics classes for students and adults looking to improve their technical skills.

-Our goal is to help you get to a point where you understand circuits and coding well enough to fire us at the end of your mentorship.
-(Crazy, right?)
-All sessions are 100% remote and catered to meet your busy schedule.
+Our goal is to help you get to a point where you understand circuits, coding, and robotics well enough to move on to advanced studies in robotics.
+Learn More.

 Sharing is caring!
 Know someone who’s looking for activities to work on from home?
 Share this article on your favorite Social Media channel.